Eat Together to Keep It Together

 By Kedric Fink

-Kedric Fink, a Certified Personal Trainer with the National Academy of Sports Medicine, is the Wellness Coordinator at the YMCA of Greater Brandywine’s West Chester location.
+Kedric Fink, a Certified Personal Trainer with the National Academy of Sports Medicine, was formerly a Wellness Coordinator at the YMCA of Greater Brandywine’s West Chester location.
 He used to eat family dinners as a child.
 Below he shares what is so important about them.

 Next Father's Day will be my first as a dad.
 My first child, a little girl, is due July 28th.
 The approaching birth of my daughter has got me thinking, reading, researching, and lying awake at night.
 I’m sure that many fathers (and soon-to-be fathers) can relate.
 Somewhere along the course of my frantic search for how-to articles on exactly what I’m supposed to be doing when she arrives, I came across the topic of family dinners.